Tag: snowbird winter

 Source: EPH Tracking

 Which is Cheaper?
-Florida or Arizona?
+Florida or Texas?

 For comparison, the State of Hawaii has the highest cost of living index with a whopping 186.9 and the state with the lowest score for 2024 is West Virginia at 84.1.
 My home state of Indiana is a reasonable 90.5 which is similar to Michigan's 90.4 and Iowa at 89.7.
 Other cold weather Midwestern states have scores as follows: Wisconsin, 97.0; Minnesota, 95.1; Illinois, 94.4; Ohio, 94.2 and Missouri, 88.7.